-9. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details).
-NA

-- (b) Amount of CSR spent for creation or acquisition of capital asset. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - 10.
+- 9. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details).
+NA - (a) Date of creation of acquisition of the capital asset(s). - (b) Amount of CSR spent for creation or acquisition of capital asset. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - 10.
 Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5).

-Sd/-(Chief Executive Officer) Sd/-(Chairman - CSR Committee)
+Sd/- Sd/(Chief Executive Officer) Sd/(Chairman - CSR Committee)